 The Opus College of Engineering also cooperates with Marquette and the Coordinator of Disability Services in upholding the following statement:

 In the spirit of Marquette’s commitment to cura personalis -- care for the whole person -- Marquette offers university-wide services for students with learning disabilities (LD).
 LD services include referrals for diagnostic testing, tracking of the academic progress of students with learning disabilities, a Student Guide providing basic directions for students with learning disabilities, and further information and practical advice for faculty and advisers.

-The Assistant Dean for Academic Affairs will coordinate with the Office of Disability Services (ODS) any actions taken, accommodations allowed, or services provided to a given student.
-If an instructor is contacted by a student who wishes that his/her disability be accommodated, the instructor should contact the Assistant Dean for Academic Affairs for proper verification.
-Normally the instructor will be contacted by the assistant dean and/or ODS and informed of learning disabled students possible difficulties on an individual case by case basis.
+The Office of Academic Affairs will coordinate with the Office of Disability Services (ODS) any actions taken, accommodations allowed, or services provided to a given student.
+If an instructor is contacted by a student who wishes that his/her disability be accommodated, the instructor should contact the Associate Dean for Academic Affairs for proper verification.
+Normally the instructor will be contacted by the associate dean and/or ODS and informed of learning disabled students possible difficulties on an individual case by case basis.

 Basic information about learning disabilities can be obtained from the Office of Disability Services website or contacting the office at 414-288-1645.

 Faculty and advisers are urged to inform themselves about learning disabilities, to be alert to warning signs of learning disabilities in their advisees, and to refer any student suspected or known to be learning disabled to the Office of Disability Services for further assistance.